grrr-amsterdam/s3-image-scaler/README.md

 - The value for `HostName` is the hostname you got from Serverless.
 - The value for `Condition.KeyPrefixEquals` is whatever you've configured as `SCALED_FOLDER` in the environment variables.
-- The value for `HttpErrorCodeReturnedEquals` might be `403` or `404` based on your bucket and CloudFront settings.
+- The value for `HttpErrorCodeReturnedEquals` might be `403` or `404` based on your bucket.
+403 when the objects in the bucket aren't public, 404 when they are.

 #### Let's see if it works!

 Upload an image to your bucket (make sure it's publicly readable), for example `foobar.jpg`.

-Now access this URL and see if it's worked: `https://<BUCKET_URL>/scaled/500x500/foobar.jpg.webp`.
+Now access this URL and see if it's working: `https://<BUCKET_URL>/scaled/500x500/foobar.jpg.webp`.
+If not, the first step in debugging is to go to the Lambda function in the AWS Console and check the CloudWatch logs.

+Good luck!

+### Use a CloudFront failover origin group

+In your AWS console, go to your CloudFront distribution.
+Under <strong>Origins</strong> to can add a second origin, beside your S3 bucket.

+Add an origin with the name "ImageScaler" and "Origin domain" (`0123456789.execute-api.eu-central-1.amazonaws.com`) should be the host of the API Gateway URL.
+Add the path of that url to "Origin path" (`default/resize?key=`).

+Create an Origin group with the S3Origin as a primary.
+The ImageScaler orign as secondary.
+Name it "Image scaler fallback" and 403 as criteria.

+The last step is changing the "Origin and origin group" property of the behavior.
+Go to Behaviors and edit the default behavior.
+Choose the created Origin group.

+Save and wait for AWS to deploy the changes.

+#### Let's see if it works!

+Upload an image to your bucket, for example, `foobar.jpg`.

+Now access this URL and see if it's working: `https://<CLOUDFRONT_DISTRIBUTION>/scaled/500x500/foobar.jpg.webp`.
 If not, the first step in debugging is to go to the Lambda function in the AWS Console and check the CloudWatch logs.

 Good luck!